reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 version: '3'
 services:
   zookeeper:
     image: wurstmeister/zookeeper
     ports:
       - "2181:2181"
   kafka:
     image: wurstmeister/kafka
     ports:
       - "9092:9092"
     environment:
       KAFKA_ADVERTISED_HOST_NAME: 10.204.106.55
       KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181
       KAFKA_CFG_ZOOKEEPER_CONNECT: zookeeper:2181
       ALLOW_PLAINTEXT_LISTENER: "yes"
       KAFKA_CFG_LOG_DIRS: /tmp/kafka_mounts/logs
       KAFKA_CREATE_TOPICS: "transactions:1:2"
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock
   kafka-ui:
     image: provectuslabs/kafka-ui
     container_name: kafka-ui
     ports:
       - "8090:8080"
     depends_on:
       - zookeeper
       - kafka
     restart: always
     environment:
       - KAFKA_CLUSTERS_0_NAME=local
       - KAFKA_CLUSTERS_0_BOOTSTRAPSERVERS=kafka:9092
       - KAFKA_CLUSTERS_0_ZOOKEEPER=zookeeper:2181
   mongodb:
     image: mongo:latest
     ports:
       - "27017:27017"
     volumes:
       - ~/apps/mongo:/data/db
   banking-service:
     build: ./banking-service
     ports:
       - "8080:8080"
     depends_on:
       - zookeeper
       - kafka
       - mongodb
       - user-notification-service
       - reporting-service
       - account-management-service
   user-notification-service:
     build: ./user-notification-service
     ports:
       - "8081:8081"
     depends_on:
       - zookeeper
       - kafka
       - mongodb
   reporting-service:
     build: ./reporting-service
     ports:
       - "8082:8082"
     depends_on:
       - zookeeper
       - kafka
       - mongodb
   account-management-service:
     build: ./account-management-service
     ports:
       - "8083:8083"
     depends_on:
       - zookeeper
       - kafka
       - mongodb
 ```

-## Evaluating the Resultant Reactive Architecture
+## Evaluating the Reactive Microservice Architecture

-Now since we have completed the overall architecture let’s review and evaluate what we have built till now against the *Reactive Manifesto* and its four core features.
+Now since we have completed the overall architecture let’s review and evaluate what we have built until now against the *Reactive Manifesto* and its four core features.

 - *Responsive* - Once we had adapted the reactive programming paradigm into our microservices, it has helped us to achieve an end-to-end non-blocking system which in turn proved to be a pretty responsive application.
 - *Resilient* - The isolation of microservices provides a good amount of resiliency against various failures in the system.
 More resiliency can be achieved if we can move this deployment to Kubernetes and define ReplicaSet with the desired number of pods.
 - *Elastic* - Already Reactive Spring Boot services are capable enough to handle a good amount of load and performance.
 Moving this system to Kubernetes or a cloud-managed service can easily support elasticity against unpredictable traffic loads.
 - *Message-driven* - We have added a message broker like Kafka as a middleware system to handle asynchronous communication between each service.

 This brings an end to our discussion regarding the need for a Reactive Architecture.
-While this looks quite promising, there is still continuous scope for improvement by replacing Docker Compose with *Kubernetes cluster and resources*.
+While this looks quite promising, there is still scope for improvement by replacing Docker Compose with *Kubernetes cluster and resources*.
 It may also be quite difficult to manage so many components and their resiliency or traffic load.
 Thus, a managed cloud infrastructure can also help to manage and provide the necessary guarantee for each of these services or components.

 ## Conclusion